SUNDAY PALS

 Yes, just a few — enough to keep everyone safe and the experience kind.

-If you would like to add your independent shop, cafe, gallery or library to our global network of letter-keepers, please add your email address and a short amount of information about your shop here.
+If you would like to express your interest in your independent shop, cafe, gallery or library becoming a part of our global network of letter-keepers, please add your email address and a short amount of information about your shop here.